Ishgar14/Wallpapers/README.md

 ```shell
 git clone https://github.com/Ishgar14/Wallpapers.git
 ```
-This will download all the wallpapers in current working directory
+This will download all the wallpapers with folder name of `Wallpapers` in current working directory

 ---

-To keep updating your wallpapers run
+To keep updating your wallpapers run the following command occasionally
 ```shell
 git pull origin main
 ```

-# Source
+# Sources
 Most of the wallpapers I got are from [r/wallpaper](https://www.reddit.com/r/wallpaper/) and [r/wallpapers](https://www.reddit.com/r/wallpapers)

 # Sample Images